The Love Bomb: What is Love Bombing & Why Does It Matter?

 You may wonder how you're supposed to tell the difference between someone love bombing you and someone who is genuinely trying to express their love.
 While it may be difficult for some, there are ways to figure this out, including:

-The best way to tell the different between a love bomb and someone trying to give you a gift is to look at how excessive their gifts or gestures are.
+The best way to tell the different between a love bomb and someone trying to express genuine affection for you is to look at how excessive their gifts or gestures are.
 Someone who buys you the occasional gift probably isn't love bombing you.
 Someone who makes a cute song for you probably isn't love bombing you.
-A person who buys you a gift every day is probably love bombing you, however.
+A person who buys you a gift every day, texts nonstop, or makes a daily habit of unending praise may be love bombing you.

 It Seems Too Good to Be True